KCErb/lucky-hasura-docker/README.md

 #### up

 The last thing you'll need locally is `up`.
-You don't need this if you are already comfortable using Docker in development, in that case you probably already have your own workflow and you can use it instead.
+You don't need this if you are already comfortable using Docker in development, in that case you probably already have your own workflow and you can use it instead (just be sure to replace `up` in `script/up` and `script/down`).
 For the rest of us, `up` is simply a tool that keeps an eye on what local files were used to build a Docker image and takes note if any of them change.
-That way, instead of getting into the habit of starting our project with `docker-compose up` which can lead to surprises if you forget that you needed to rebuild your image(s), you can get in to the habit of having an `up.yml` and then simply calling `up`.
+That way, instead of getting into the habit of starting our project with `docker-compose up` which can lead to surprises if you forget that you needed to rebuild your image(s), you can get into the habit of having an `up.yml` and then simply calling `up`.

 This is a lesser-known tool because it is new.
 So far it seems to be taking a role as a stepping-stone instead of a production tool, but it's been fine for me so far.
-Go ahead and install it according to instructions:
+Go ahead and install it according to instructions and read a little about its usefulness:

 [github.com/paulcsmith/up](https://github.com/paulcsmith/up)